 Tavern Beach: 50 yards.
 Hotel Tresanton: 120 yards.
 St Mawes Quay: 350 yards.
 Truro: 10 miles via car ferry.
 Falmouth: 20 minutes by passenger ferry or 15 miles by car ferry.
-Cornwall Airport Newquay: 29 miles with flights to London Heathrow (80 minutes), and Manchester (80 minutes).
-St Austell: 15 miles with London Paddington 4 hours by rail.
+Cornwall Airport Newquay: 29 miles with regular flights to London and other Uk regional airports.
+St Austell: 15 miles with London Paddington 4.5 hours by rail.
 Plymouth: 58 miles.
 Exeter: 97 miles.

 Summary of Accommodation: